example42/puppet-splunk/README.markdown

 It uses packages that can be retrieved from http://www.splunk.com.
 It has been tested on version 4.3 but should work also on earlier releases.

-Note that you have to specify a package_source if if you don't have the relevant packages in your repo(s).
+Note that you have to specify a package_source if you don't have the relevant packages in your repo(s).

 To install Splunk server (searcher, indexer, web interface) via yum/apt: